abhishek-sharma-iisc/Dreambooth-Using-Stable-Diffusion/README.md

 ## **Implementation Details**
 As already mentioned that we are using the most architecture part of [Textual Inversion]() repository since Google has not made dreambooth code public.
 Note that Textual inversion paper only discusses about training the embedding vector and not the U-Net architecture which is used for generation.
 But since dreambooth implementation requires fine tuning the U-Net architecture hence I will be modifying the codebase at this [line](), which disable gradient checkpointing in a hard-code way.
 This is because in textual inversion, the Unet is not optimized.
 However, in Dreambooth we optimize the Unet, so we can turn on the gradient checkpoint pointing trick, as in the original [Stable Diffusion]() repo here.
 The gradient checkpoint is default to be True in config.
 I have updated the codes.

+- Onto the technical side:
+  - We can now run this on a GPU with **24GB of VRAM** (e.g. 3090).
+Training will be slower, and you'll need to be sure this is the *only* program running.
+  - I have trained it on my server provided by my college but I'm including a Jupyter notebook here to help you run it on a rented cloud computing platform if you don't own one.

+- This implementation does not fully implement Google's ideas on how to preserve the latent space.

+  - Most images that are similar to what you're training will be shifted towards that.
+  - e.g. If you're training a person, all people will look like you.
+If you're training an object, anything in that class will look like your object.

 ### **Preparation**
 First set-up the ldm enviroment following the instruction from textual inversion repo, or the original Stable Diffusion repo.